rseal/GnuRadar/readme.txt

 GNURadar:

+1. First you will have to install the gnuradar development headers.
+Go to the root project directory, login in as root, and type 'scons install-headers'.

-1. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons".
+2. After successfully installing gnuradio and all other dependencies, simply go to the root project directory and run "scons".
 All executables will be placed in the root's bin directory.
 Eventually these will be installed in /usr/local/bin when code development begins to stabilize.
    'scons'.

+Developer Notes:

+Any time headers are modified, added, or removed; you must run 'scons install-headers' to refresh the header location.